Mariah Carey: 2008–2009: E=MC², Memoirs of an Imperfect Angel, and Precious

 In 2009, she appeared as a social worker in Precious, the movie adaptation of the 1996 novel Push by Sapphire.
 The film garnered mostly positive reviews from critics, also for Carey's performance.
-Variety described her acting as "pitch-perfect."
+Variety described her acting as "pitch-perfect".
 In January 2010, Carey won the Breakthrough Actress Performance Award for her role in Precious at the Palm Springs International Film Festival.

 On September 25, 2009, Carey's twelfth studio album, Memoirs of an Imperfect Angel, was released.
-Reception for the album was mostly mixed; Stephen Thomas Erlewine of AllMusic called it "her most interesting album in a decade," while Jon Caramanica from The New York Times criticized Carey's vocal performances, decrying her overuse of her softer vocal registers at the expense of her more powerful lower and upper registers.
-Commercially, the album debuted at number three on the Billboard 200, and became the lowest-selling studio album of her career.
-"Obsessed" served as the lead single, and debuted at number eleven in the US before peaked at number seven, and became Carey's 27th top-ten entry within the nation, tying her with Elton John and Janet Jackson for having the fifth most top-tens.
-Its follow-up single, a cover of Foreigner's "I Want to Know What Love Is", managed to break airplay records in Brazil.
-The song spent 27 weeks atop the Brasil Hot 100 Airplay, making it the longest running song in the chart's history.
+Reception for the album was mostly mixed; Stephen Thomas Erlewine of AllMusic called it "her most interesting album in a decade," while Jon Caramanica from The New York Times criticized Carey's vocal performances, complaining she overused softer vocal registers at the expense of her more powerful lower and upper registers.
+Commercially, the album debuted at number three on the Billboard 200 with first week sales of 168,000 copies.
+"Obsessed" served as the lead single and peaked at number seven in the US, becoming Carey's 27th top-ten entry within the nation and tying her with Elton John and Janet Jackson for having the fifth most top-tens.
+Its follow-up single, a cover of Foreigner's "I Want to Know What Love Is", broke airplay records in Brazil.
+The song spent 27 weeks atop the Brasil Hot 100, making it the longest running number-one song in the chart's history.

 On December 31, 2009, Carey embarked on her seventh concert tour, Angels Advocate Tour, which visited the United States and Canada and ended on September 26, 2010.
-A planned remix album of Memoirs of an Imperfect Angel, titled Angels Advocate, was slated for a March 30, 2010 release but was eventually cancelled.
+A planned remix album of Memoirs of an Imperfect Angel, titled Angels Advocate, was slated for a March 30, 2010, release but was eventually cancelled after Island Def Jam decided to instead distribute "Up Out My Face" with Nicki Minaj and "Angels Cry" with Ne-Yo as stand-alone releases.